fmy266/TPA/README.md

 # Transferability Bound Theory: Exploring Relationship between Adversarial Transferability and Flatness (NeurIPS 2024)

+**Update (2025-05-11)**: Recently, some have reported that the code in this repository achieves only 60-70% ASR on their servers, while some individuals successfully reproduce the results.
+I can currently only attribute this discrepancy to environmental differences, as this issue has exceeded my capabilities (you can see the Issues for more details).
+Below, I've detailed my experimental environment, which may help with reproducibility.
+I wish that someone could figure out what causes these variations.

+Some observations that might be helpful:
+- The code ran successfully on the company servers last year
+- The code also works well on my lab servers
+- System versions and GPU hardware are unlikely to be the root cause
+- Please prioritize aligning the remaining environment components, including CUDA version

+For researchers using TPA as a baseline but unable to fully reproduce results due to unknown factors:
+1. Find collaborators who can successfully reproduce the results
+2. Use my pre-generated adversarial examples (ResNet50, 10 iterations, perturbation budget $\epsilon$=16/255)

+Reproduction Environment:
+- Python: 3.11.5
+- Dependencies: requirements.txt
+- GPU: NVIDIA 4090
+- CUDA: 12.2
+- OS: CentOS 7

+Please note that minor version differences in dependencies might still affect reproducibility.
+If you discover any specific environmental factors affecting the results, please leave a message in our issue.

+---

 This repository contains the source codes of TPA (Theoretically Provable Attack), accepted as a poster at NeurIPS 2024.
 TPA optimizes a surrogate of the derived bound craft adversarial examples.
 The crafted adversarial examples can transfer across state-of-the-art normal and defense models.
 [Click here to access the preprint for more information of TPA](https://arxiv.org/abs/2311.06423).

 ## 1. Preliminary